 The Company's financial instruments include cash equivalents, fees receivable from customers, accounts payable and accrued liabilities, all of which are normally short-term in nature.
 The Company believes that the carrying amounts of these financial instruments reasonably approximate their fair values due to their short-term nature.
 The Company's financial instruments also include its outstanding variable-rate borrowings under the 2020 Credit Agreement.
-The Company believes that the carrying amounts of its variable-rate borrowings reasonably approximate their fair values because the rates of interest on those borrowings reflect current market rates of interest for similar instruments with comparable maturities.
+The Company believes that the carrying amounts of its variable-rate borrowings reasonably approximate their fair values due to these borrowings reflect current market rates of interest for similar instruments with comparable maturities.